Welcome to our Heavy Weather Tactics Online Book.

 In the coming chapters I will write about storm survival gear, but not just gear.
 Just buying gear will not make us safe at sea.
 How we install that gear, practice using it, and how and when we deploy it, is as at least as important.

 So let’s start with some thoughts on why preparation before we are offshore in a gale is so important.

 The Reality of a Storm at Sea

-We need that drogue deployed and you need it now, before the next big wave makes that partial knockdown look like a gentle pat on the back.
+We need that drogue deployed and we need it now, before the next big wave makes that partial knockdown look like a gentle pat on the back.
 Oh yes, it is black dark too.
 (Why is it that scary stuff always happens in the dark?)

-Now, assuming the wind or a wave don’t tear the whole works out of your hands and wash it away, you just have to figure out on which side of that vital and oh so fragile self-steering gear to rig the bridle legs and what to attach them to.
+Now, assuming the wind or a wave doesn’t tear the whole works out of our hands and wash it away, we have to figure out on which side of that vital and oh-so-fragile self-steering gear to rig the bridle legs and what to attach them to.